Hong Kong Exchanges and Clearing : AMENDED AND RESTATED MEMORANDUM AND ARTICLES OF ASSOCIATION | MarketScreener

 AMENDED AND RESTATED

-(conditionally adopted by special resolution passed on 11 September 2019 and effective on the date on
+(conditionally adopted by special resolution passed on 16 September 2019 and effective on 11 October

-which the shares of the Company are listed on The Stock Exchange of Hong Kong Limited)

-The Registered Office of the Company shall be at the offices of Campbells Corporate Services Limited, Floor 4, Willow House, Cricket Square, Grand Cayman KY1-9010, Cayman Islands or at such other place in the Cayman Islands as the Board may from time to time decide.
+The Registered Office of the Company shall be at the offices of Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands or at such other place in the Cayman Islands as the Board may from time to time decide.

 The objects for which the Company is established are unrestricted and the Company shall have full power and authority to carry out any object not prohibited by the laws of the Cayman Islands.